jbull328/supercomicinfos/README.md

 ```
 npm install
 ```
-### Before Running Vue server start up the Graphql Backend, and leave the terminal running.
+### Before running the Vue server start up the Graphql Backend, and leave the terminal running.
 ```
 cd graphql
 ```